 Slow Your Emotions Down

-So, if you are a control person and you feel your emotions rising about someone’s lack of change, slow your emotions down and ask, "Am I trying to change me or them?"
+So, if you are a control person and you feel your emotions rising about someone’s lack of change, slow your emotions down and ask, "Am I trying to change them or me?"
+That means you slow down and assess your thinking that drives those emotions.

-The answer is most often “them” which allows you to refocus and learn how to imitate God.
-In those times rely on HOPE, PRAY and ENCOURAGE!
+The answer to the above question is most often “them,” which allows you to refocus and learn how to imitate God.
+In those times, rely on HOPE, PRAY, and ENCOURAGE!
 God wants you to trust Him and not become an obstacle between Him and them.
 How does that happen?
-They focus their energy on you and your trying to control them and that can make it harder for them to hear God's voice.
+They focus their energy on you and you trying to control them, making it harder for them to hear God's voice.

 For you, brethren, have been called to liberty; only do not use liberty as an opportunity for the flesh, but through love serve one another. -- Galatians 5:13